atennapel/TwitchBot/README.md

 Get a variable.
 ### doMessage(text, [from, to, msg])
 Send a message to the bot as if an user send a message to the channel.
+### onJoin(fn)/onLeave(fn)
+Add an event when an user joins/leaves, the function get the name of the user as argument.